konopkagrzegorz/notification-microservices/README.md

 * `email-rest-client` is running on port `8081` and has an endpoint `/email/api`
 * `message-service` is running on port `8083` and has an endpoint `/msg/api`

 In a result all those microservices will be available under `http://localhost:8080`

-//TODO CREATE ANOTHER MICROSERVICE WHICH WILL BE RESPONSIBLE FOR SENDING A MESSAGE

 ## HOW TO RUN THE PROJECT?
 1. Please refer to [this](https://www.youtube.com/watch?v=-rcRf7yswfM) youtube video from *0:00* to *7:00*